dnmfarrell/jp/README.md

     .def .abc .do "a" "b" "c" .done

+#### .dump
+Prints the contents of the stack to stderr, starting with `TOS` and ending with `---`:

+    jp [1,2,3] false null '"foo"' .dump 1>/dev/null TOS     "foo"
+      2     null
+      3     false
+      4     [1,2,3]
+    ---

+Dump will indicate when the stack is empty:

+    jp .dump
+    TOS     (empty)
+    ---

+Dump can serve as a simple debugging aid for programs, like print statements for other languages.
+Debug mode (option `-d`) will call `.dump` every step of a program.

 #### .ex
 Executes another program, stringifies its output and pushes it onto the stack.
 Pops the number of args to collect off the stack, and then pops that many args, building a command string by stripping surrounding quotes and prepending the result to the command string.
 Evals the command string and stringifies the output, pushing it back onto the stack.